idfyed/sample-php-app/README.md

 defined.

-* `src/IDFyed/*` - Wrapper/Helper classes aiding in the communication with IDFyed implementing low level integration functionallity.
+* `src/IDFyed/*` - Wrapper/Helper classes aiding in the communication with IDFyed implementing low level integration functionality.

-* `config/config.php` - Defines a number of global variables contanning configuration data related to the integration with the IDFyed Go service.
+* `config/config.php` - Defines a number of global variables containing configuration data related to the integration with the IDFyed Go service.

 ## Contact and Feedback